-If you are struggling to choose between Light Roast and Dark Roast Coffee, read this article to find out more
+If you are struggling to choose between Light Roast vs Dark Roast Coffee, read this article to find out more.

 So what is the difference between Light Roast vs Dark Roast Coffee?

-Many coffee drinkers are confused about the differences between Light Roast Coffee VS Dark Roast Coffee.
+Many coffee drinkers are confused about the differences between light roast vs dark roast Coffee.
 They’re unclear as to which they prefer.
 One of the reasons why is that there is so much information overload out there.
 So many varieties, such as French Roast, French Roast Vienna, Sourcing, Sub-Blend, Dunkers, Latte, Roast, Espresso, etc.

 What really matters is not which type of roast you prefer but the effects of these two types of roasts have on your body.
 Which can provide more benefits than the other?
 Here’s a rundown of how each effect can benefit you.